jas-/comm.js/README.md

 * `data`: The data to be processed
 * `timeout`: Timeout value for retries
 * `interval`: Interval to use for retrying send upon connection termination
-* `callback`: If you wish to perform additional operations with returned data
-* `precallback`: Here you can perform some pre-processing if need be
-* `errcallback`: Handle errors with this callback

 ## Examples ##
 Here are a couple of examples